 Whenever I receive a call for B2B marketing help, there is an answer to a question that inevitably makes its way into our conversation: why are you changing your marketing NOW?

-So we have to go a level deeper, taking a closer look at what the company is doing to communicate with their target audiences.
-We do a marketing audit to discover what programs are in place and how they’re performing.
-Sometimes, the gaps in their efforts are obvious, other times, not so much.
-The amazing thing about marketing is that a simple tweak can make a big difference.
-The trick is to know the tweak.
+So, we have to go deeper, taking a closer look at what the company is doing to communicate with their target audiences.
+We do a marketing audit to discover what programs are in place and how they perform.
+Sometimes, the gaps in their efforts are obvious; other times, not so much.
+The beauty of marketing is that a simple tweak can make a significant difference.
+The trick is to know the tweak that will transform your strategy.

 Today I share my list of marketing “tweaks” that can make a big difference in your bottom line.
 Take a look and see if they might work for YOUR business.

 1. Address the bugaboos in Your Google Analytics.
-Besides Google Analytics, there are many web analytics tools on the market that can help you determine how your website is performing.
-Now if you’re not looking at your analytics, you’re missing out on important information.
+Besides Google Analytics, there are many web analytics tools on the market to help you gauge your website’s performance.
+If you’re not looking at your analytics, you’re missing out on crucial information that can empower your marketing decisions.

-Addressing the problems you see may involve a tweak in your headlines, your content, or even your graphics, and a good marketing consultant can help you determine the changes that will have the best effect.
+Addressing the problems you see may involve tweaking your headlines, your content, or even your graphics, and a good marketing consultant can help you determine the changes that will have the best effect.
 However, it all starts with a look at your analytics.

 2. Energize your website Calls to Action.
 Often, changing your CTAs will solve many of your website analytic bugaboos!
 Your CTA is how you message your website visitor to respond to your offer.
 And amazingly, a report on Small Business Trends showed that an astounding 70% of small business B2B websites lack a call to action!
 Are you one of them?

 3. Reevaluate Your Audience.
-Businesses change over time and often, our marketing doesn’t change with it.
-When things aren’t working, it’s a good idea to find out what’s changed.
+Businesses change over time.
+Our marketing should change with it.
+When things aren’t working anymore, it’s a good idea to find out what’s changed.
 It could be your industry, the economic climate, or possibly…your target market.

 As your competitors claim to offer something new and different from you, think about the type of customer who would PREFER you over the competition.
 Is your marketing addressing them?
 Targeting them?